OpenSourceBrain/L23PyramidalCellTutorial/README.md

-# L23PyramidalCellTutorial
+# L23 Pyramidal Cell Tutorial

-A tutorial introducing OSB's abilityto visualise, analyse and simulate multicompartmental cells
+A tutorial introducing OSB's ability to visualise, analyse and simulate multicompartmental cells.

+Uses a Layer 2/3 Pyramidal cell from the Blue Brain Project as an example.